 - Cancers of the breast, lung, prostate and bowel account for over half (54%) of all new cancer cases in the UK in 2011.

 Stats, info and publications

 See our Key Stats for a summary of the main stats and information.

 Download our publications about these statistics:

-- All cancers combined Key Facts (September 2014)
+- All cancers combined Key Stats (September 2014)